Ciara Brady: Casting

 Child actors Dakota and Danica Hobbs originated the role from 2007 to 2008.
 The role was then taken over by Lauren Boles from 2008 to 2015.
 In 2015, Days of Our Lives sent out a casting call using the code name Danielle, describing the character as a 16–17-year-old girl who has experienced a lot of pain in her life.
-In October 2015, it was declared that Vivian Jovanni had won the role, which had been previously played by child actress Lauren Boles.
+In October 2015, it was declared that Vivian Jovanni had won the role.
 Jovanni debuted on October 30, 2015.
 In December 2016, Jovanni left the show.
 In July 2017, it was revealed that Ciara would be recast and return in December 2017 alongside Brandon Beemer's Shawn-Douglas Brady and Martha Madison's Belle Black.
 In August 2017, actress Victoria Konefal was cast as the new Ciara, making her debut on December 1, 2017.
 In July 2020, Konefal announced her departure as a full-time cast member, but left open the possibility of returning for guest appearances.

 Storylines

 2007–2014

-Ciara Brady is born to Hope Brady (Kristian Alfonso), who believes that Patrick Lockhart is the father thanks to some fake DNA results that show he is.
+Ciara Brady is born to Hope Brady (Kristian Alfonso), who believes that Patrick Lockhart is the father thanks to some fake DNA results by Belle Black that show he is.
 Bo Brady (Peter Reckell) and Hope rekindle their romance, pushing Patrick into kidnapping Hope.
 Ciara is born in a warehouse, where she is delivered by Bo.
 Patrick reveals the truth about the baby's paternity before being arrested.

 Ciara lives with her parents for the first couple of years of her life, before living with Hope, Doug (Bill Hayes), and Julie (Susan Seaforth Hayes) after her mother and father briefly break up.
 After her father's disappearance, Ciara bullies Chase Jennings, but when her mother and Chase's father, Aiden (Daniel Cosgrove), start dating, they become best friends.